Cleveroad/CRRulerControl/README.md

 [![Awesome](/images/logo-footer.png)](https://www.cleveroad.com/?utm_source=github&utm_medium=label&utm_campaign=contacts)
 <br/>

 A CocoaPod that simplifies the process of setting and reading values from the ruler.
-Supplied with UIControl subclass.

 Creating control elements is rather a simple task.
 However, it may take fairly large amount of time.
 To save this time, Cleveroad has created one of the control elements called CRRulerControl.
-CRRulerControl is a ruler that can adjust to any your requirements in just a few seconds.
+CRRulerControl is a UIControl that can adjust to any your requirements in just a few seconds.

 ## Requirements
 * iOS 8 or higher